For every fitness enthusiast and powerlifter, it takes tremendous determination to earn those muscles of steel.

 As per your requirements and room dimensions, you could select from 3 kinds of power racks namely, full power rack, the half power rack, and the foldaway power racks.

-While full and half power racks are typically meant for arrangements with more floor space, foldaway racks are ideal for smaller spaces such as garages or small rooms used as home gyms, as these could easily be mounted on the wall or folded flat against the walls when not in use.
+While full and half power racks are typically meant for arrangements with more floor space, foldaway power racks are ideal for smaller spaces such as garages or small rooms used as home gyms, as these could easily be mounted on the wall or folded flat against the walls when not in use.

-4. Maximum weight capacity
+4. Maximum Weight Capacity

 In this department, we can only say that “the more, the better.”
 This is because as you train, you gradually gain weight in muscle mass and would require an equipment that could hold a substantial amount of bodyweight at all times, under every situation.

 A maximum weight capacity of 300 pounds is usually recommended for women.
 Otherwise, for all who want to work it out above 300 pounds currently or in the future, it would be advisable to consider a weight capacity range between 600 to 1000 pounds on power racks for home gym purposes.